 Confluence provides teams with a place to write, edit, and comment on important internal documents.
 Anywhere from one to 10,000 people can collaborate in a single space.
 That’s impressive!
 Start using it for free today and get 2 GB of storage, unlimited spaces and pages, and room for up to 10 team members.

-Confluence and Jira Compared to the Best Project Management Software
+Confluence and Jira Software Compared to the Best Project Management Software

 ClickUp offers all the top-notch project management features you need at an impressively low price.
 Check out ClickUp’s free forever plan to get started.